yugabyte/yugabyte-db/docs/content/latest/tools/_index.md

 headerTitle: Third party tools
 linkTitle: Third party tools
 description: Interactive third party clients that you can use with YugabyteDB.
-headcontent: Interactive third party clients that you can use with YugabyteDB.to run SQL queries and get results from.
+headcontent: Interactive third party clients that you can use with YugabyteDB to run queries and get results from.
 image: /images/section_icons/troubleshoot/troubleshoot.png
 aliases:
   - /develop/tools/